 Hardy plants for outdoor pots

-Gardens and plants in outdoor containers have taken a battering from the elements over the summer, but now is not the time to throw in the trowel.
-The extreme conditions have actually revealed many plants that thrive with little fuss, even when it is hot and dry.
-Here are a few basic care tips and our top choices for tough outdoor plants to keep your garden looking great all year round, whatever the season brings.
+Gardens and plants in outdoor containers may have taken a battering from the elements through last summer's drought and blazing heat, but now is not the time to throw in the trowel.
+Those extreme conditions actually revealed many plants that thrive with little fuss, even when it is hot and dry.
+Here are a few basic care tips and our top choices for tough outdoor plants to keep your garden looking great all year round, whatever the new season brings.

 Potting mix matters

 To keep plants growing well in containers, use a good quality, water-wise potting mix.
 If the plant has outgrown its pot (for example, the pot is full of roots, hard to wet or prone to blowing over), you should re-pot into a new, larger container with fresh potting mix.
 Gently wash the old mix away from the roots first.

 It is also vital to water pots regularly so they don’t dry out completely.
 Potting mixes that dry out to the point that they start to shrink away from the sides of the container will be hard to re-wet and may become water repellent.
 The plants in them will dieback or may even die.
 To recover a plant that’s dried out to this point, try soaking the entire container in a large bucket of water and using a liquid soil wetting agent, such as Wettasoil or Saturaid.
 Also consider re-potting into a new container.

 If a plant is struggling and not looking good, examine the area where it is situated.
 It may be in a spot that’s too hot (for example, facing the full heat of the western sun in summer), or reflected heat from nearby hot surfaces such as paving, walls or metal fences may be burning the plant.
 A little extra protection may make a lot of difference to the ability of your plant to survive.
 Try gentle pruning, then water well to get the plant to put on new growth over the cooler months.